klromans557/Metric-Generation-and-Analysis-Suite/README.md

 - [Matteo Spinelli](https://github.com/cubiq/ComfyUI_FaceAnalysis) for creating the ComfyUI custom node that I used to generate the similairy metric data for each model.
 - [OpenAI](https://www.openai.com) for providing guidance and assistance in developing this project.
 - [GitHub](https://github.com) for hosting the repository.
-- [Dr. Furkan Gözükara](https://www.patreon.com/SECourses/posts) for sharing his scripts through the SECourses Patron, associated Discord server, and YouTube channel.
+- [Dr. Furkan Gözükara](https://www.patreon.com/SECourses/posts) for sharing his scripts through the SECourses Patreon, associated Discord server and YouTube channel.
   These resources were invaluable to me during the development of this project and served as guides/templates for creating such scripts.